This area for temporary and important messaging. COVID RESOURCES

 Bishop Dena A. Harrison Fellows Program

-Graduates from the MACMHC program who pass the National Counselor Exam (NCE) and the Texas Jurisprudence Exam, and receive Texas Licensed Professional Counselor Intern (LPC Intern) status will be eligible for the program.
-Harrison Fellows will intern at the Center’s partner site, Burke, an integrated health and mental health center in East Texas that serves 12 counties, to complete their LPC intern requirement working in an underserved population area.
-The LPC intern requirement of 3,000 hours (1,500 hour of direct client contact and 1,500 hours of counseling-related duties) must be completed within two years.
+Graduates from the MHC program who pass the National Counselor Exam (NCE) and the Texas Jurisprudence Exam, and receive Texas Licensed Professional Counselor Intern (LPC-Associate) status will be eligible for the program.
+Harrison Fellows will have the opportunity to complete their LPC-Associate hours at the Center’s partner site, Burke, in East Texas, or at the Heart of Texas Behavioral Health Network, in Waco, Texas.
+Both sites are integrated health and mental health centers serving the underserved populations in multiple counties in their geographic area.
+The LPC-Associate requirement of 3,000 hours (1,500 hour of direct client contact and 1,500 hours of counseling-related duties) must be completed within two years.

 Episcopal Health Foundation news release: “New partnership between Episcopal Health Foundation and Seminary of the Southwest aims to increase access to mental health care”